embrace-io/embrace-apple-sdk/CONTRIBUTING.md

 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.

-Please also run and fix `swiftlint` by using:
+Please also format and lint by using:

 ```
-$ swift run swiftlint --fix
+$ make all
 ```

 At a minimum, to be accepted and merged, Pull Requests must: